-A prescription is the numerical result of your eye exam written by an optometrist, that specifies the value of all parameters the prescriber has deemed necessary to construct corrective lenses appropriate for a patient.
+A prescription is the numerical result of your eye exam as written by an optometrist and specifies the value of all parameters the prescriber has deemed necessary to construct corrective lenses appropriate for the patient.

 If an examination indicates that corrective lenses are appropriate, the prescriber generally provides the patient with an eyewear prescription at the conclusion of the exam.

 To have the most accurate possible prescription and to abide to the General Optical Council, we require a prescription that is under two years old.
-We recommend that if your prescription is older than this then please make sure you have a sight examination for up - date prescription results.
+We recommend that if your prescription is older than this to please make sure you have a sight examination for up-to-date prescription results.